 - Pray for your spouse.
 God is ultimately the one who makes change possible.
 So pray for your mate's efforts.
 And since some behaviors may never change, ask God to give you grace to accept the differences between you.

 As you go through this process, try to view it as an opportunity for cooperation rather than conflict.
 A key to the challenge of marriage is striving to understand each other and seeking to meet each other's needs.
 This is a great area in which to put these principles into practice.
 If you need help drawing up a workable plan and putting it into effect, we'd highly recommend that you seek professional counseling.
+Call us.
 Our staff would be happy to provide you with referrals to qualified therapists in your area who specialize in marriage and family concerns.
 They'd also consider it a privilege to discuss your situation with you over the phone.
-You can contact our Counseling Department at this number.

 Why Changing Your Spouse Won't Work: Gary Smalley offers advice on how to respond to and influence a spouse who's resistant to change.